wilsonckm/WalkTracker/README.md

 WalkTracker is basic app that allows a user to log walk/runs.
 The app is able to provide user stats such as run speed, distance, altitude changes, and pace.

 ## Future Updates/Features In Progress:
--Total Stats in the profile view
+- Total Stats in the profile view
--Update UI
+- Update UI
--HealthKit implementation + Read/Writing data: 6-Minute-Walk, Walking asymmetry, previous history of fall, walking speed, walking steadiness, and step length.
+- HealthKit implementation + Read/Writing data: 6-Minute-Walk, Walking asymmetry, previous history of fall, walking speed, walking steadiness, and step length.
--Fall Risk Assessment + Explainations??
+- Fall Risk Assessment + Explainations??
--Implementing 5x sit to stand test to further develop fall risk assessment.
+- Implementing 5x sit to stand test to further develop fall risk assessment.

 ### Technologies Used
 - CoreLocation Framework